mattermost/docs/source/cloud/cloud-administration/sso-office.md

 If you don't register Mattermost in the Microsoft Azure AD tenant your organization uses, Office 365 SSO will likely fail for your users.

-Note that if you do not use Azure Active Directory, you may simply register Mattermost with your Office 365 or Azure account (either your personal, work or school account) and set up Office 365 SSO with Mattermost using the steps provided above.
+**Note:** If you do not use Azure Active Directory, you may register Mattermost with your Office 365 or Azure account (a personal, work, or school account), then set up Office 365 SSO with Mattermost using the steps provided above.